Xanadu Circa 77 Chardonnay 2020

-Xanadu Exmoor Chardonnay
+Xanadu Circa 77 Chardonnay

-With Xanadu Exmoor Chardonnay the bouquet of this fresh, fruit-driven Chardonnay displays honeydew melon, pear, and citrus characters with underlying hints of loquats and hay.
+Previously Xanadu Exmoor Chardonnay, the bouquet of this fresh, fruit-driven Chardonnay displays honeydew melon, pear, and citrus characters with underlying hints of loquats and hay.
 Oak is merely a bystander, yet its subtle influence adds another layer to the fruit aromas.
 The palate is medium bodied offering gala apples and stone fruits with a delicate creamy texture derived from lees stirring.
 A bright refreshing wine; crisp and dry, with a lingering fruit finish.

 All components (the majority being Gingin clone Chardonnay) were pressed without crushing, retaining relatively high solids in the juice after settling overnight.
 65% of the blend was fermented in seasoned French oak barriques (only 5% new oak in final blend), the remaining 35% of the blend was fermented in tank using an aromatic yeast strain.
 Wild fermentation was encouraged on barrel fermented components, in order to introduce complexity and personality into the wine.
 All of the individual barrel fermented batches which make up the blend were lees stirred throughout a nine-month oak maturation period, without any malolactic fermentation; gaining texture throughout the year.